Legion of Super-Villains: In other media

 The Legion of Super-Villains appear in Legion of Super Heroes, consisting of Lightning Lord (voiced by James Arnold Taylor), Hunter, Tyr (both voiced by Khary Payton), Esper Lass (Tara Strong), Ron-Karr (Shawn Harrison), and Wave, who has no dialogue.
 This version of the group are extortionists and assassins led by Lightning Lord in the first season and Tyr in the second season.
-Additionally, Ron-Karr possesses shapeshifting abilities and Lightning Lord sports white hair and glowing blue eyes, both of which he acquired during the incident that gave him his powers.
 First appearing in the first season episode "Lightning Storm", the group masquerades as a superhero team called the Light Speed Vanguard to outperform the Legion of Super-Heroes before their true intentions are exposed.
-In the second season, the Legion of Super-Villains ally with Imperiex before Lightning Lord and Ron-Karr reform and leave the group.
+In the second season, Lightning Lord and Ron-Karr reform and leave the group.